-Agricultural Inventions-STEM Walk: Students will learn about simple machines and see the many ways they have been utilized in agricultural, from the founding of the United States to modern times.
-Students will take a walk that involves a visit to our historic cotton gin, comparing modern and historic tractors, and participating in a simple machine I-Spy among hundreds of agricultural inventions.
-This program addresses the following Georgia Standards of Excellence: S2P2, SS3E1, S4P3, SS4E1, SS5H1, S5P1.
+Processing the Past: Students will learn about simple machines and see the many ways they have been utilized in agricultural, from the founding of the United States to modern times.
+Students will visit our historic cane mill and cotton gin, compare modern and historic machines, and participate in a simple machine I-Spy among hundreds of agricultural inventions.
+Throughout this lesson, students will learn about processing and how the agricultural products we know and love undergo many changes before making it to our plates and clothes.
+This program addresses the following GSEs: SS3E1, S3P1, SS5H1, ELAGSE5SL3, S5P1